solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/azure-notebooks/README.md

 ### Open the starting Python Notebook
 1. Within Azure Notebook, navigate to: `aml-python-sdk->starter-artifacts->python-notebooks->03-aml-automl`.
 2. Open `automl-with-AML.ipynb`.
 This is the Python notebook you will step thru executing in this quickstart.
-3. Confirm that `Python 3.6` is set as your kernel for your notebook.

 ### Follow the instructions within the notebook to complete the quickstart